-- Pay for performance-Compensation should place a heavy emphasis on pay for performance and substantial portions of total compensation should be "at risk." - Attract, retain and motivate-We are committed to attracting and retaining superior executive talent by offering a competitive compensation structure that motivates key employees to ensure our overall success and long-term strength. - Fairness and Alignment-Compensation should be fair to both executives and shareholders, and should align the interests of our executives with those of our shareholders.

-- Pay competitively-We provide compensation opportunities generally in line with those afforded to executives holding similar positions at comparable companies. - Promote stock ownership-As a key part of our shareholder alignment efforts, we expect each of our senior executives to acquire and maintain a meaningful level of investment in Company common stock.
-Minimum levels of senior executive stock ownership are regularly reviewed by the Committee and approved by the full Board.
+- Pay for performance-Compensation should place a heavy emphasis on pay for performance and substantial portions of total compensation should be "at risk." - Attract, retain and motivate-Compensation should help us attract and retain superior executive talent and motivate key employees to ensure our overall success and long-term strength. - Fairness and Shareholder Alignment-Compensation should be fair to both executives and shareholders and should align the interests of our executives with those of our shareholders. - Pay competitively-Compensation opportunities generally should be in line with those afforded to executives holding similar positions at comparable companies, although we expect variability based on role and incumbent-specific circumstances. - Promote stock ownership-Compensation in the form of equity grants should allow our executives to acquire and maintain a meaningful level of investment in Company common stock consistent with our stock ownership guidelines.
+This helps to align the economic interests of our executives with those of our shareholders.
+The Committee regularly reviews the levels of senior executive stock ownership.